25 Amazing Books Set in Italy to Love

 Now, with the help of her big sister and a journalist, she will travel to New York, Italy, Portugal, and Boston to meet the previous owners and make sure the ring has forever marriage energy.

-Why I Loved it: Between the gorgeous settings and the hunt for the ring’s origin, this story was easy to fly through while remaining utterly enchanting.
+Why I Loved It: Between the gorgeous settings and the hunt for the ring’s origin, this story was easy to fly through while remaining utterly enchanting.
 I might not agree with all of Shea’s decisions but the journey to happily ever after was so enjoyable!

 Find this book in Summer Reads 2024 / Books set in Italy / Jewelry Novels